Pashigin/Excel-projects/README.md

 # Excel Projects

-Here you'll find my projects on working with Excel for data analytics.
+Here you'll find my **learning** projects on working with Excel for data analytics.
 Although few people use Excel for analytics nowadays, it is a good tool for understanding how to work with data, how to visualise and manipulate it.

 ## Superstore